-You have three (3) ways to find out:
+You have three ways to find out:

 - 1. Check the most recent Drug List we provided electronically. - 2.
-Visit the plan's website (networkhealth.com).
+Visit the plan's website at networkhealth.com/look-up-medications.
 The Drug List on the website is always the most current. - 3.
-Call customer service to find out if a particular drug is on the plan's Drug List, or to ask for a copy of the list.
-Phone numbers for customer service are printed on the back cover of this booklet.
+Call our member experience team to find out if a particular drug is on the plan's Drug List, or to ask for a copy of the list.
+(Phone numbers for our member experience team are printed on the back cover of this booklet).